lpn-plant/lpntpm-docs/docs/LPC_Additional_LPC_Cycles.md

 ![LPC I/O cycles](images/Icarusverilog_SIM_01.png)

-As you can see in the screenshot from Icarus Verilog (simulation) - the value of signal `memory_cycle_sig` is Low, meaning the `I/O` cycle.
+As you can see in the screenshot from Icarus Verilog (simulation) - the value of signal `memory_cycle_sig` is Low, meaning the I/O cycle.
 At the point marked with a vertical (pink) line, the output bus signal `TDATABOu [31:0]` is changed to the values sent by the LPC Host and the pulse (high state) of the `READYNET` signal is generated (which means that there are new data on output bus).
 Also signal `periph_en`(High) is generated.
 The states of the FSM machines for LPC Host and LPC Peripheral are also important - you can see that here the FSM machine states from peripheral mimics these from host.
-It means that, complete `I/O` cycles are performed by `LPC Peripheral`.
+It means that, complete I/O cycles are performed by LPC Peripheral.

-In the second screenshot we can see what the signals for the `Memory` cycle look
+In the second screenshot we can see what the signals for the Memory cycle look
 like:
 ![LPC Memory cycles](images/Icarusverilog_SIM_02.png)

 Signal `memory_cycle_sig` has High value this time.
-In the time slot marked with a vertical (pink) line you can see that the `LPC Peripheral` do not generate `periph_en`(High) signal.
-The state of the LAD bus is then 0x6 in CYCTYPE field which means the `Memory` cycle.
+In the time slot marked with a vertical (pink) line you can see that the LPC Peripheral does not generate `periph_en`(High) signal.
+The state of the LAD bus is then 0x6 in CYCTYPE field which means the Memory cycle.
 Because signal `periph_en` hadn't been generated the cycle data sent by Host is not registered on output bus `TDATABOu [31:0]` nor `READYNET` signal was generated.
-Such `LPC Peripheral` reaction is expected - in this case during the execution of the `Memory` cycle registering cycle data is skipped.
+Such LPC Peripheral reaction is expected - in this case during the execution of the Memory cycle registering cycle data is skipped.

 Now let's look at the third simulation: